classiebit/eventmie-pro-docs/resources/docs/1.7/installation.md

 # Installation

-Eventmie Pro can be installed via composer.
+Eventmie Pro can be installed via composer or via web-installer.
 Bruhhh... 💪

 ---